Air Fryer Tuna Steaks are a quick and simple weeknight meal. You can make this delicious recipe from fresh tuna and a ginger and soy sauce marinade.

 Tuna is an excellent source of healthy protein and omega 3 fatty acids, and vitamin, and low calories, carbohydrates and sodium.
 USDA recommends the average person consume between 45-55 grams of protein a day.

 Because the raw fish combines with the marinade, you must discard any remaining.
 However, if you want a dipping sauce, feel free to reserves a portion of your original sauce prior to adding steaks.
-You may also wish to add a Tbsp Rice Wine, rice vinegar, or Tbsp Mirin to enhance the flavor of the marinade.
+You may also wish to add a tablespoon Rice Wine, rice vinegar, or tablespoon Mirin to enhance the flavor of the marinade.

 Because the soy sauce is already salty, seasoning is subjective to your taste.
 You can add a pinch of salt and pepper, a dash of lime juice, or leave off altogether.